swaggyp-14/TMGE/README.md

 # TMGE

+# Instructions for running

+1. Register usernames
+2. Populate the # of fields you want for the active players
+3. Click Login
+4. You can now launch Bejeweled or Candy Crush

 # Issues

 We were unable to get the images to load even using ImageIO.
 We reverted it to display color *only for the jar build*